-The COVID-19 outbreak has had an immense impact on society and the economy.
-Local governments across the U.S. have been on the front lines of response to the public health and economic crisis.
-Demand on local governments to provide continued operations and new community services from trash removal to rental assistance, to code enforcement and business loan applications, to the operation of COVID testing sites, is extremely high.
+Local governments across the U.S. have been on the front lines of response to the public health and economic crisis over the past few years, especially since the COVID-19 pandemic that shed a whole new light on prospective governmental challenges.
+Demand on local governments to provide continued efficient operations and new community services from trash removal to rental assistance, to code enforcement and business loan applications, is extremely high.

-Many local governments across the country however, have responded with new innovative solutions - from transitioning to a remote workforce, to providing small businesses grants to help them survive, to making sidewalk and curbside dining permanent, to investing in digital modernization and constituent services.
+Many local governments across the country however, have responded with new innovative solutions that have simplified life for constituents and government workers alike - from transitioning to a remote workforce, to providing small businesses grants to help them survive, to making sidewalk and curbside dining permanent, to investing in digital modernization and constituent services.

-In fact, local government leaders of communities of all sizes have long recognized the benefits that digital transformation and e-government services through the implementation of new technologies.
-Until now, however they lacked the impetus or the funding for such new approaches and government innovation.
-As the new business administrator of a small city we recently spoke with put it, “I’m 30 years old, and our government is currently using 30 year old software.”
+In fact, local government leaders of communities of all sizes have long recognized the benefits of digital transformation and e-government services through the implementation of new technologies.
+However, until now, local municipalities often lacked the impetus or the funding for such new approaches and government innovation.

 Necessity is the mother of invention, and across the country, local leadership from business administrators, to mayors, city councils, and government employees are looking for new ideas and innovative approaches to lower costs and improve budgets while maintaining public services, and improving transparency, civic engagement, and city services that betters residents' lives during this unprecedented time.

 Here are some key ways governments can embrace digitization:

 1. Encourage Excitement About Digitization